timothyhull/breadpool-champs-app/docs/index.md

             1. 7-12 feet in front of the pack, directly next to the outside boundary looking in non-derby direction when the front wall has 3+ blockers.
             2. Ready to rapidly transition to be parallel with a front wall of 2 or fewer blockers while maintaining a position that prevents blockers from getting forward of my position.
-            3. Ready to reposition to be parallel with the front wall when the middle OPR positions themselves to be parallel with the rear wall, and ready to return to a position forward of the front wall.
+            3. Ready to reposition to be parallel with the front wall when the middle OPR positions themselves to be parallel with the rear wall, and ready to return to a position forward of the front wall when the middle OPR positions themselves to be parallel with the front wall.

         <figure markdown>
         ![Outside Pack Referee, Female Division JRDA Playoffs: Santa Cruz, June, 2024 - Credit: Mckay Grundstein-Helvey (@mgh2pdx on Instagram)](images/breadpool_opr_jrda_playoffs_6_23_24.png){ width="400" style="filter: drop-shadow(0 0 0.2rem black)" }